nasa/ziggy/doc/user-manual/datastore-task-dir.md

 - A `set-1` directory and a `set-2` directory.
 The `set-2` directory layout mirrors the layout of `set-1`; take a look if you don't believe me, I didn't bother to expand set-2 in the interest of not taking up too much space.
 - Within `set-1` we see a directory `L0` with some PNG files in it, a directory `L1` with some PNG files, and then `L2A`, `L2B`, and `L3` directories which contain additional PNG files.

 Where did all this come from?
-Let's take a look again at part of the `pt-sample.xml` file:
+Let's take a look again at part of the `sample-pipeline.xml` file:

 ```xml
   <!-- The raw data. this is in the L0 subdir of the dataset